The Boat Race: Sponsorship

-The Boat Race has been sponsored since 1976, with the money spent mainly on equipment and travel during the training period.
+The men's race has been sponsored since 1976, with the money spent mainly on equipment and travel during the training period.
 The sponsors do not have their logos on the boats, but now tend to have their logo on kit during the race.
 They also provide branded training gear and have some naming rights.
 Boat Race sponsors have included Ladbrokes, Beefeater Gin, Aberdeen Asset Management, and the business process outsourcing company Xchanging for a few years until 2012.
 Since 2010 the deal has included the crews agreeing to wear the logo on their race kit for more funding.
-Prior to this, all sponsorship marks had been scrupulously discarded on boating for the competition, on amateurist, ‘Corinthian’ values but perhaps also as before televised races a single sponsor for both crews was unlikely.
+Prior to this, all sponsorship marks had been scrupulously discarded on boating for the competition, on amateurist, 'Corinthian' values but perhaps also as before televised races a single sponsor for both crews was unlikely.
 The sponsor has extended to being a "title sponsor" (titular, official race name) since such a longer name of the race was founded in 2010, the first three of which thus becoming The Xchanging Boat Race.

+The women's crews had no sponsorship and were self funded until the Women's Boat Race 2011 when Newton Investment Management, a subsidiary of BNY Mellon, stepped in as a sponsor of both women's crews.
+Over subsequent years, Newton increased the amount of funding for the women's race significantly.

-In 2013 the sponsor BNY Mellon took over and it became the BNY Mellon Boat Race.
-From 2016 to 2018, BNY Mellon and Newton Investment management donated the title sponsorship to Cancer Research UK.
+BNY Mellon took over sponsorship of the men's race in 2013 and it became the BNY Mellon Boat Race.
+From 2016 to 2018, BNY Mellon and Newton Investment management donated the title sponsorship to Cancer Research UK, and, from 2019 until 2021, the Royal National Lifeboat Institution (RNLI).

-Women's race

-The Women's Boat Race 2011 was the first to be sponsored by Newton Investment Management, a subsidiary of BNY Mellon.
-Previously the crews had no sponsorship and were self funded.
-Newton have remained the sponsor since then and increased the amount of funding significantly.

-The Boat Races

-In 2021 the Men's and Women's Boat Races came under the same sponsorship for the first time.
-Gemini, a cryptocurrency exchange founded by 2010 Oxford Blues Cameron and Tyler Winklevoss, took over as title sponsor and it became the Gemini Boat Race.
+The men's and women's races came under the same sponsorship for the first time in 2021; Gemini, a cryptocurrency exchange founded by 2010 Oxford Blues Cameron and Tyler Winklevoss, took over as title sponsor and it became the Gemini Boat Race.

+French luxury brand Chanel and The Boat Race Company Ltd announced the signing of a long-term partnership in 2024 with Chanel as Title Sponsor and official Timekeeping Partner.
+The 2025 event will become The Chanel J12 Boat Race.